Armenian jazz: 1960s–1991: The Khrushchev Thaw and emergence of new artists

 The early 1960s, known as the Khrushchev Thaw, saw a decrease in censorship.
 However, jazz remained a topic of disagreement throughout the Soviet republics.
 In his 1963 Declaration on Music in Soviet Society, Khrushchev assured that there would be no bans on music, though he criticized certain kinds of jazz, referring to some as cacophony.
 While jazz was no longer banned, restrictions remained, especially in terms of access to Western jazz musicians and literature.

 Internationally, prominent jazz musicians such as giants were drawn to the music of Soviet-Armenian composer Aram Khachaturian.
 Bill Evans introduced the music of Khachaturian to Miles Davis.
 Davis, in his autobiography, mentioned that "I had been listening to him and what intrigued me about him were all those different scales he used".
 This influence of Armenian classical and folk music on jazz would continue to evolve in the decades that followed.

 During this period, numerous jazz bands and ensembles began to emerge.
 In 1963, while still a student at Yerevan Brusov State University, jazz pianist Levon Malkhasyan founded the first small jazz band in Yerevan, the Levon Malkhasyan Trio, along with Armen Tutunjyan ("Chico") and Arthur Abrahamyan.
 In 1966, young composer Martin Vardazaryan founded the Estrada Orchestra, renamed in the 1970s as the Estrada Symphonic Orchestra under the direction of Melik Mavisakalyan and Yervand Yerznkyan.
 Then Stepan Shakaryan founded the jazz sextet Radio, and jazz trios were founded by David Azaryan and Artashes Kartalyan.
 Artists such as Datevik Hovanesian, often referred to as "The First Lady of Jazz of the Soviet Union", contributed to the integration of Armenian folk music and jazz into mainstream listening.
+In the early 1970s, the first jazz-rock fusion group Fresco, later renamed Tsiatsan, was formed in Yerevan, which operated at the Mergelyan Institute.
+The group played its own compositions under the leadership of Tigran Abramjan - lead guitar, Vardan Asatryan - bass and Grigor Avakyan - percussion, the Mirzoyan brothers - trumpet and saxophone.
+The group was managed by Georgy Minasyan and collaborated with Ervand Erznkyan and David Azaryan.